con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > thabs kyis 'gro don byed pa'i mchog /
 >> 	thabs kyis] VM; thabs kyi NG

-And shaking in their hands their mighty vajras,
+Brandishing in their hands their mighty vajras,
 The tips of which emit intensive light,
 Great benefactors to all living beings
 Through skill, through insight, and through great compassion, (4)